gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 ### Energy Management

 - Energy does NOT carry over between turns
-- Maximum energy cap is 12
+- Maximum energy cap is 16
-- First turn energy is fixed at 7 for player, 6 for opponent (shown immediately)
+- First turn energy is fixed at 8 for both players (shown immediately)

 ### Stat Caps

 - **Stamina**: Capped at maxStamina (cannot be healed above starting value)
-- **Energy**: Capped at 12
+- **Energy**: Capped at 16
 - **Striking, Grappling, Defense**: **NO CAPS** - can grow infinitely via Master Coach

 ### Temporary vs Permanent Bonuses